ocbn/ocbn.github.io/_pages/home.md

 ---

 # About Me
 I am a Ph.D. candidate at x University in Department of Computer Engineering.
 Studying under the supervision of Prof. x and Asst.
 Prof. x.
-I am interested in x with a focus on object detection.
+I am interested in privacy analysis of OSNs with a focus on attribute inference and privacy scoring.

 I received my MSc (2016) degree from Computer Engineering Department, x University under the supervision of x.